-Membership of the Committee will be determined by the nature and purpose of the new programme(s) proposed, supported by the College Director and Manager of Academic Affairs.
-This committee is a sub-committee of the Academic Council, and as such the Chair of the committee will report on the activities of the committee to the Academic Council.
+Membership of the Committee will be determined by the nature and purpose of the new programme(s) proposed, supported by the College Director and Head of Quality & Academic Affairs.
+This committee becomes an Ad Hoc sub-committee of the Academic Council, and as such the Chair of the committee will report on the activities of the committee to the Academic Council.
 The Chair of the committee is responsible for ensuring that minutes of all meetings are maintained and available to internal staff of the College and to the Academic Council.